The Best-Selling Ford Vehicles of All Time

 8. Ford Taurus

 Late in the past century, nothing could stop Ford Taurus.
 After replacing LTD in 1986, it became America’s best-selling car for most of the following decade.
 Even though it lost steam around 2005, its epic run from the last century gave it nearly 8 million sales as of 2018.
-Following its discontinuation and revival as a full-size sedan, Taurus keeps chugging along at about 35,000 sales a year.
+Following its discontinuation and revival as a full-size sedan, Taurus kept chugging along at about 35,000 sales a year.
+In April 2018, Ford announced it would discontinue the Taurus in the U.S. and focus on trucks and SUVs.

 Next: Most wouldn’t guess this boring van sold so well over the years.